 Best Budget

 The Nexstand K2 is a direct competitor to the Roost, offering a nearly identical folding mechanism at a third of the price.
 It weighs 8.5 ounces and measures 14 inches long when folded.
 Instead of premium glass-fiber nylon, the K2 uses standard industrial-grade PVC.
 During our stability tests, the K2 held up surprisingly well under a 15-inch Dell XPS, though we noticed a slight side-to-side wobble that the Roost managed to suppress.
-It features eight height adjustments, elevating screens from 5.5 to 12.6 inches.
+It offers eight height adjustments, elevating screens from 5.5 to 12.6 inches.
 It requires two hands to open, which feels slightly clunky, but the locking mechanism snaps firmly into place.

 This is the obvious choice for students or budget-conscious remote workers.
 It comes with a nylon carrying sleeve and a set of spacer blocks to accommodate thinner laptops.
 While the plastic feels cheaper and the joints lack the buttery smoothness of higher-end models, it completely eliminates neck strain for under $30.
 Keep in mind that it takes up slightly more bulk in a backpack than its more expensive rivals.